hiyouga/ChatGLM-Efficient-Tuning/README.md

   - We borrowed some ideas from it.
 Our fine-tuning script **integrates** the data pre-processing part into the training procedure, so we need not generate a pre-processed dataset before training.
 - [ssbuild/chatglm_finetuning](https://github.com/ssbuild/chatglm_finetuning)
   - An unofficial implementation of fine-tuning ChatGLM with several PEFT methods on the [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca) dataset.
-  - Our fine-tuning script is implemented **purely** with [Huggingface transformers](https://github.com/huggingface/transformers) and is independent of the [deep_training](https://github.com/ssbuild/deep_training) framework.
+  - Our fine-tuning script is implemented **purely** with [Hugging Face transformers](https://github.com/huggingface/transformers) and is independent of the [deep_training](https://github.com/ssbuild/deep_training) framework.
 - [lich99/ChatGLM-finetune-LoRA](https://github.com/lich99/ChatGLM-finetune-LoRA)
   - An unofficial implementation of fine-tuning ChatGLM with [LoRA](https://arxiv.org/abs/2106.09685) on the [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca) dataset.
-  - We use the [Huggingface PEFT](https://github.com/huggingface/peft) to provide the state-of-the-art PEFT methods.
+  - We use the [Hugging Face PEFT](https://github.com/huggingface/peft) to provide the state-of-the-art PEFT methods.
 - [liucongg/ChatGLM-Finetuning](https://github.com/liucongg/ChatGLM-Finetuning)
   - An unofficial implementation of fine-tuning ChatGLM with several methods including Freeze, LoRA and P-Tuning on the industrial dataset.
   - We are aim to incorporate more instruction-following datasets for fine-tuning the ChatGLM model.